bartguz/tqpas/README.md

 ### Assignment understanding
 The assignment mentions "Google Material Design Components."
 With vague wording like that, I assumed I am not to use Angular Material, but https://github.com/material-components/material-web - web components.

-I assumed I shouldn't use any additional external packages (like store or test mocks libs).
+~~I assumed I shouldn't use any additional external packages (like store or test mocks libs).~~ Initially, I didn't use external libraries, but having more time, I decided to add NGRX component store for comparison to vanilla approach.
+More below - look for v3.

 For validators, I used only the simplest ones.
 Phone number and postal code are extremely different across the globe, and without further details, there is no valid choice.